dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 Request allows you to gather data for example if there are any parameters in a POST or GET request.

-At the top of our BlogController class, lets add a blog post limit constant:
+At the top of our BlogController class, let's add a blog post limit constant:

 ```php
 /** @var integer */